Ammara-Haroon/to-do-app/README.md

 ` git clone https://github.com/Ammara-Haroon/todo.git`

-2. Go to the repo folder and install dependencies
+2. Go to the repo folder and to directory _todo-back-end_ and install dependencies

 ` npm install`

 3. Create a database in MySQL to hold app data
-4. Add _resources_ folder to src\main and create a file _applicaton.properties_ with the following content (replace credentials and check localhost and port number for MySQL)
+4. Add _resources_ folder to todo-back-end\src\main and create a file _applicaton.properties_ with the following content (replace credentials and check localhost and port number for MySQL)

 ```spring.application.name=todo
 spring.datasource.url=jdbc:mysql://localhost:3306/NAME_OF_DATABASE_FROM_PREVIOUS_STEP